ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

   [[ To be removed from the final specification ]]

   * Update of appendix describing MAC-H256 to now also be generated by the build system from a common set of code and templates
+  * Update single use algorithm to use an array of octet values rather than requiring splitting an octet buffer into parts during generation of a presentation and during verification.

   -04